SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Best_Practices_When_Documenting_Catalog_Items.md

 **Purpose:** List essential technical requirements needed for deployment.

-**Format:** Concise bullet points, limited to information that is strictly necessary.
+**Format:** Use concise bullet points, limited to information that is strictly necessary.

 **applicable requirements**: